Storage upgrades used to be a big deal—kind of like going in for surgery.

 Run a Health Check to Stay Ahead of Disruptions

-After you choose an array, all you need to do is select the desired version of Purity and run a health check.
-This will look for common issues that might interrupt the upgrade process or potentially disrupt your workloads.
+Health checks are run multiple times throughout the upgrade and will look for common issues that might interrupt the upgrade process or potentially disrupt your workloads.
 This includes things like hardware health and compatibility, making sure all paths are connected and symmetric to each controller.

-The great thing about the health check is that you can run it on demand as many times as you’d like, so it’s a great idea to run this early on in your upgrade project to give you enough time to address any issues that may arise.
-You can run the assessment based on the latest data that we have in the Pure1 Cloud or based on live data on the array.
-We’ll run multiple on-array checks during the upgrade process, so, in most cases, a cloud check is sufficient.
+The great thing about the health check is that you can run it on demand whenever you’d like.
+We recommend running a health check early on in your upgrade planning to give you enough time to address any issues that may arise.
 All checks can be exported and easily shared with others.

 Figure 6: Software upgrade process in the Software Lifecycle dashboard.